-As mentioned before, grapevines are, like any other plant species, exposed to environmental influences, and pests.
+Grapevines are, like any other plant species, exposed to environmental influences, and several pests.
 Plants can be affected by living (biotic) and non-living (abiotic) factors.
-As a result of those factors, the key processes in the plants are disrupted, such as:

-- photosynthesis,

-- respiration,

-- transportation of water and nutrition,

-- growth,

-- reproduction, etc.

-Noticeable changes on an infected plant are called symptoms.
-Symptoms can be well noticeable, as necrosis shoots, leaf mottle, and yellowing, or less noticeable, as in the case of the presence of fungal mycelia, carpophores spores, and bacterial exudes, etc.
+As a result of those factors, the key processes in the plants are disrupted, such as: photosynthesis, respiration, transportation of water and nutrition, growth, reproduction, etc. Noticeable changes on an infected plant are called symptoms.
+Symptoms can be well noticeable, as necrosis shoots, leaf mottle and yellowing or less noticeable, as in the case of the presence of fungal mycelias, carpophores spores, and bacterial exudes, etc.